PeishiJiang/KIM/docs/run_map.md

 # Performing ensemble neural network training

-Then, we leveraged the preliminary data analysis result to train the ensemble inverse mapping.
+Then, we leveraged the preliminary data analysis result from [here](./run_data.md) to train the ensemble inverse mapping.

 ## Configuring the ensemble learning
-**TBD**
+We first provides the parameters used by the ensemble learning.
 The detailed configurations can be found in this [post](./configs.md)
 ```python
 from kim.map import KIM
 from kim.mapping_model import MLP